-No: If the No Trouble Found display appears, go to step 9 Yes: Go to step 8.
+No: If the No Trouble Found display appears, go to step 9

 8. Select the parent or child of the resource for the replaced part from the Resource Repair Action menu if necessary.
 When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
 Complete the following steps to update the AIX error log to indicate that a system-detectable part has been replaced.